AntoCuc/Publo/README.md

 ## Templates ##

-Publo supports the creation of custom templates.
+Publo supports the creation of custom templates via the [thymeleaf template engine][thymeleaf].

-Templates creation is very simple:
+To create a basic template:

 1. Create an html file - for example: `my-template.html`
 2. Place the attribute `th:utext="${main}"` in the tag containing your content
 3. Place the newly created template in the `publo-projects/templates` directory
 4. Select it from the drop-down to use it for preview and export

+Full documentation can be found on the [thymeleaf official docs][thymeleafdocs].

 ### A note on page metadata ###